 Which is better a 1st or 2nd mortgage loan consolidation?

 It depends on your situation.
 If the current interest rates are higher than your first mortgage rate, then in this case a second mortgage loan consolidation makes more sense because you can keep the low interest rate on your home mortgage.
 However, if the current interest rates are lower than your primary mortgage rate, than a first mortgage loan consolidation, makes more sense.
+Many borrowers benefit financially from getting a second mortgage to consolidate debt.

 Can I get a mortgage with credit card debt?